kanunnykov/rrule-by-pattern/README.md

 [![Build Status][ci-image]][ci-url]
 [![Downloads][downloads-image]][downloads-url]

-It is a [rrule.js](https://github.com/jakubroztocil/rrule) extension.
+It is a [rrule.js](https://github.com/jakubroztocil/rrule) extension that gives more flexibility in creation of recurring events.
+The pattern / template can be absolutely custom and as long as you need.
+This library is well suited for shift plan (rota, roster) set ups.

 * * *